Explore family and immigration defense externships:

 The weekly seminars will complement the students' fieldwork with a practice-oriented examination of the interaction between immigration law and criminal law.
 The seminars cover substantive topics in immigration law, such as challenges to removability and relief from removal.
 We explore the government's policies and their impact on immigrant communities through class discussions and presentations by guest speakers from the Immigration Court, criminal defense attorneys, and attorneys from Legal Aid's Federal Practice.
 The seminars also have a skills component, which includes discussion of client interviewing and trial preparation, as well as a mock client interview and a mock immigration hearing.
 In the seminars, students will have the opportunity to discuss their fieldwork, including ethical challenges and case strategy.
 The course is graded based on attendance and participation in the seminar, three short reflection papers, and participation in a mock interview and mock hearing.
 Minor writing credit is available upon consultation.

 In the fieldwork placements, students will be expected to devote at least 15 hours per week.
-Students will undertake various tasks, which may include interviewing clients, participating in trial preparation and litigation strategy meetings, researching complex legal issues, drafting memoranda of law, and appearing before the Immigration Court.
-Through a comprehensive client-centered approach, students will work with one or more attorneys, and at times with social workers and/or paralegals, to assess, research, and prepare each client's case.
+Students will undertake various tasks, which may include interviewing clients and/or witnesses, participating in trial preparation and litigation strategy meetings, researching complex legal issues, drafting affidavits and memoranda of law, and developing direct and cross examination questions.
+Where possible, students will observe hearings in Immigration Court.
+Through a comprehensive client-centered approach, students will work with an attorney, and at times with social workers and/or paralegals, to assess, research, and prepare each client's case.

 Enrollment is limited.
 Open to 2Ls, 3Ls, and LLM students.
 Skills in languages other than English, especially Spanish, preferred.
 Exposure to immigration and criminal law preferred.

 Cristina Romero, Lecturers-in-Law (2 for the seminar; 3 for fieldwork)